Accelerating the Customer Experience Journey

 Others have capitalized on the value of one-on-one, face-to-face interactions by turning their physical branches into customer training venues, where customers can seek consultative services and learn how to use technology to make their money go the extra mile.

 Ideally, the branch of the future should offer both of these functionalities, as well as self-service options, community space, and advanced technology so that each customer can have a hyper-personalized banking experience that is specific to their unique needs.

 3. Advising Services

 Most banking customers are looking for ways to grow their money but aren’t sure where to begin; those who turn to the internet for guidance will likely find the advice on financial sites to be informative, but too broad to be of any real use.
-This gives banks the perfect opportunity to improve the financial services CX by pairing their customers with in-house financial advisors who can provide advice tailored to each customer’s needs.
+This gives banks the perfect opportunity to improve the financial services customer experience by pairing consumers with in-house financial advisors who can provide guidance tailored to each customer’s needs.

 With customer relationship management (CRM) technology, you can collect and analyze data and build detailed customer profiles, which your in-house advisors can then use to gain a 360-degree view of the customer and their unique situation.
 This level of insight is incredibly valuable because it enables advisors to offer personalized advice for customers at every stage of their financial journey, build stronger customer relationships, and ensure customer loyalty.

 There’s nothing more frustrating to a customer than calling their bank’s customer service helpline to report an issue, only to be put on hold.
 With the volume of incoming calls steadily increasing and not enough representatives on hand to field them, it’s becoming a fraught situation for financial institution call centers.